nantekoto/WQprediction/README.md

 # WQprediction
 Models for water quality predicition.
+A COD example.

 Here 3 modles including ANN, LE (Lyapunov exponent model) and WMLE (wavelet-maximum Lyapunov exponent, we proposed) are written in MATLAB, and ARMA in Python.